alextabascio/devNotes/microsoft_azure.md

 ## Data in Azure

-Provides cloud services for data solutions that are fully managed
+- Provides cloud services for data solutions that are fully managed

-Can be part of the azure app or completely idenpendent
+- Can be part of the azure app or completely idenpendent

-Major Features (what to look for)
+- Major Features (what to look for)
-    Security
+    - Security
-        Encryption
+        - Encryption
-    Data Backup and Retention Period
+    - Data Backup and Retention Period
-    Availability
+    - Availability

-Databases on VM
+- Databases on VM
-    have the option to set up a VM with database software Pros of using on a VM
+    - have the option to set up a VM with database software
+    - Pros of using on a VM
-        full flexibility to setup and configure anyway you want Cons on VM
+        - full flexibility to setup and configure anyway you want
+    - Cons on VM
-        You have to take care of everything
+        - You have to take care of everything
-            SLA
+            - SLA
-            Updates
+            - Updates
-            Security
+            - Security
-            Backup
+            - Backup
-            etc.
+            - etc.

 #### Azure SQL
-Managed SQL Server on Azure
+- Managed SQL Server on Azure
-Fully managed DB
+- Fully managed DB
-Offers flexible pricing
+- Offers flexible pricing

-Types of DBs
+- Types of DBs
-    Azure SQL
+    - Azure SQL
-        Single DB on a single server
+        - Single DB on a single server
-        Offers lots of backup and security options
+        - Offers lots of backup and security options
-        Can be set up for provisioned or serverless tiers serverless might make sense for cui
+        - Can be set up for provisioned or serverless tiers
+            - serverless might make sense for cui
-    Elastic Pool
+    - Elastic Pool
-        Store multiple DBs on a single server
+        - Store multiple DBs on a single server
-        Good for low-utilization and frequent spikes
+        - Good for low-utilization and frequent spikes
-        Very cost effective
+        - Very cost effective
-            as long as the server can support the resources you need Managed Instance
+            - As long as the server can support the resources you need
+    - Managed Instance
-        Closer to an on-premises SQL server
+        - closer to an on-premises SQL server

-Which one to choose
+- Which one to choose
-    Are you migrating an on-prem SQL -> Managed Instance Do you need multiple mostly low-utilization DBs -> Elastic Pool All other cases -> Azure SQL
+    - Are you migrating an on-prem SQL -> Managed Instance
+    - Do you need multiple mostly low-utilization DBs -> Elastic Pool
+    - All other cases -> Azure SQL

-Creating and Connecting to Azure SQL Database
+- Creating and Connecting to Azure SQL Database
-    Create SQL database for your needs
+    - Create SQL database for your needs
-    Find how to connect to SQL server from R studio Probably need to install a specific package
+    - Find how to connect to SQL server from R studio
+        - Probably need to install a specific package

-Connecting an App to Azure SQL
+- Connecting an App to Azure SQL
-    modify the startup.js file
+    - modify the startup.js file
-    add the connection string to the appsetting.json and add your DB password install the dotnet ef tool and dotnet ef migration deploy to the cloud through the VM you are running your app on add all the updated files to the app restart the application Have to add the catalog vm ip address to the firewall rules in the DB
+    - add the connection string to the appsetting.json and - add your DB password
+    - install the dotnet ef tool and dotnet ef migration
+    - deploy to the cloud through the VM you are running your app on
+        - add all the updated files to the app restart the application
+    - Have to add the catalog vm ip address to the firewall rules in the DB

-Securing the DB connection
+- Securing the DB connection
-    want the connection to go through a private ip rather than a public ip and firewall rule
+    - want the connection to go through a private ip rather than a public ip and firewall rule

-    setup a private endpoint for where the vm is located
+    - setup a private endpoint for where the vm is located